Q: What are the key terms of the furlough scheme between November 2020 and September 2021?

 There are examples of how to work out the average number of hours worked for employees who work variable hours on the government website.

 Q: Can employees returning from maternity leave be placed on furlough?

 Yes, if there is not enough work for an employee upon their return from maternity leave they can be furloughed even if the employer is furloughing them for the first time.
 This applies to employees returning from other types of statutory parental leave as well, including shared parental, adoption, paternity or parental bereavement leave.
 It could be maternity discrimination to refuse to furlough an employee because they have been on maternity leave.

-It is not clear if there is any distinction between those returning from statutory leave and contractual leave as there was under the earlier phases of the scheme.
-Presumably any employee on payroll before 2 March 2021 who returns to work after any form of maternity leave will be eligible for the furlough scheme until it closes on 30 September 2021.
+Any employee on payroll before 2 March 2021 who returns to work after any form of maternity or other parental leave will be eligible for the furlough scheme until it closes on 30 September 2021.
 Subject to any further guidance, there seems to be no distinction in treatment between those on statutory and contractual leave as there was previously.

 Notice to end maternity leave